mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/admin-guide.md

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/admin-guide-8.png)

-The default configuration should works in most of the case.
-If you encounter any issue, here you can find find some useful [hints](../rtc-troubleshooting/).
+The default configuration should works in most cases.
+If you encounter any issue, you can find find some useful hints on [this page](../rtc-troubleshooting/).

 ## Troubleshooting

-If you have trouble, [email us](https://balsamiq.com/company/contact/#/t/m4j) and we’ll help you!
+If you have any issue, please [email us](https://balsamiq.com/company/contact/#/t/m4j) and we’ll do our best to help.